hmvyp/thicket/docs/readme.txt

 ═══════════════════════════════════════════════════

-This readme file explains only the main idea and concepts of Thicket.
-Thicket is evolving, and some new features are out of scope here.
-See CHANGELOG.txt for new features description.
+Disclaimer.
+This readme file explains only the main idea and concepts.
+There are also some new features described in CHANGELOG.txt.